alexandrehtrb/Pororoca/README.md

 [Ler em português](README_pt.md)

-Pororoca is a HTTP testing tool, inspired on Postman, but with many improvements.
+Pororoca is a HTTP testing tool, inspired by Postman, but with many improvements.

 It is available for Windows, Mac OSX and Linux.